 “the Act” means the Land Valuers Licensing Act 1978.

-3. Common Seal
+3. Common seal

-The Common Seal of the Board shall be kept in safe custody by the Registrar and shall not be affixed to a document unless —
+The common seal of the Board shall be kept in safe custody by the Registrar and shall not be affixed to a document unless —

-(a) the Board has decided at a meeting that the Common Seal be affixed to the document; and
+(a) the Board has decided at a meeting that the common seal be affixed to the document; and

 (b) it is affixed by the Registrar in the presence of one member of the Board.